Kuber2209/backup_backup/README.md

 2. Go to [Vercel.com](https://vercel.com) and sign up with your GitHub account.
 3. Click "Add New... -> Project" from your Vercel dashboard.
 4. Select your GitHub repository for this project.
 5. Vercel will automatically detect it's a Next.js app.
-You may need to configure your **Environment Variables** (like your Firebase and Gemini API keys) in the project settings on Vercel.
+You will need to configure your **Environment Variables** (like your Firebase and Gemini API keys) in the project settings on Vercel.
 6. Click **"Deploy"**.

 **The Magic of Automatic Deployments:** Once set up, Vercel will automatically redeploy your website every time you `git push` a new commit to your `main` branch on GitHub.